Open Government Partnership and National Action Plan

 People are demanding transparency, accountability, access to information and competent service delivery from their governments.
 They also expect policies and services to be tailored to their needs and address their concerns.

-Open Government and the FOI Act
+How does Open Government relate to the FOI Act?

-A significant component to achieving Open Government is legislation to enshrine a person’s right to access information and to require agencies to assist the public in that process.
+A significant component of Open Government is legislation to enshrine a person’s right to access information and to require agencies to assist the public in that process.
 The public expects government decision-making to be open, transparent and accountable and the Freedom of Information Act 1992 (WA) (the FOI Act) represents part of WA Parliament’s commitment to realising that expectation.

-In section 3 of the FOI Act, Parliament makes it clear that the objects of the Act are to enable the public to participate more effectively in governing the State and to make the persons and bodies that are responsible for State and local government more accountable to the public.
+• to make the persons and bodies that are responsible for State and local government more accountable to the public.

 The Supreme Court of Western Australia noted in Water Corporation v McKay [2010] WASC 210 per Martin J at paragraph 38 that the objects of the FOI Act ‘form the essential bedrock of open, democratic government whose policy importance cannot be overstated’.